 It was a scorching hot day few Saturday ago, we went out to have a relaxing sea kayaking adventure near Tap Mun Island and Ho Hai Wan Marine Park.
 Located at the North East of Hong Kong, it’s one of the most remote places you can go to escape from the busy city.

 So we started out our day with a nice ferry ride from Ma Liu Shui near the Chinese University to Ko Lau Wan (10 minutes walk from the sea kayak base at Sai Kung).
 For those who haven’t done this ferry ride, it is one of the things you should do when you are out in Hong Kong.
 This 1.5-hour ferry ride will take you through the Tolo Channel and to some amazingly beautiful places and protected areas of Hong Kong.
 If you have the choice, do seat at the front of the boat where you will be surrounded by the awesome view.

 Our First Crossing to Tap Mun Island

-Tap Mun Island is one of Hayley and I’s favourite places in Hong Kong for it’s beauty and tranquility.
-It was really nice to explore it from the sea fro the first time, especially seeing the hiking trails that we’ve been to from a different angle.
+Tap Mun Island is one of Hayley and I’s favourite places in Hong Kong for its beauty and tranquillity.
+It was really nice to explore it from the sea for the first time, especially seeing the hiking trails that we’ve been to from a different angle.

 Ho Hai Marine Park